-There's more to explore in the world of colour, which is why we've got a tag for all of our articles on the subject of colour.
-Visit creativebloq.com/tag/colour to explore our latest colour articles, or read some of these highlights below.
+There's more to explore in the world of colour, which is why we've got a tag for all our articles on the subject of colour.
+Read some of these highlights below.

-How to pick the perfect colour palette every time
+04. How to pick the perfect colours every time